 Common Plant Diseases

-Watering the shrubs at the plant base rather than over the leaves, avoiding a damp location, and removing infected sections can help you to minimize these problems.
+Watering the shrubs at the plant base rather than over the leaves, avoiding a damp location, and removing infected sections can help minimize these problems.
 Fungicides can be used if the problem is difficult to control.
 Mahonia aquifolium is particularly susceptible to rust.

-How fast do Mahonias grow?
+How fast do mahonias grow?

 Mahonia growth rates depend on the species you select, but they're typically slow and steady growers.